 This project began in October 2018 with the appointment of Dr Elizabeth Rose Powell to this three-year post-doctoral research position funded by the Sister of La Retraite.
 Elizabeth’s project, entitled Travailing Toward Vision: Julian of Norwich and the Art of Loving Attention, inquires into the theology and spirituality of forms of loving attention by way of reading Julian of Norwich’s Revelations of Divine Love in dialogue with artists of the 20th century.
 Variably described as a ‘spiritual artist’ and ‘visual theologian’, Julian’s Revelations takes the form of recursive meditations not only on a series of visions but also through the sustained development of thinking through images.
 For Julian, it is not only the intensification of vision but sight ‘guided by love’ or ‘affectionate affirmation’, that is necessary for the true appearing of things.
 It is hoped that by dwelling in the creative gaps and innovative forms of Julian’s images, the dynamism of contemplative practice and the illumination of things as they appear under the eye of love may be fruitfully explored.

-Revd Dr John O'Brien is conducting some scoping work for a project aiming to contribute to the transformation of pastoral praxis in the church.
+Revd Dr John O'Brien is the Principal Investigator for this project, aiming to contribute to the transformation of pastoral praxis in the church.
 This work is made possible by a partnership with Porticus.

-The methodology is one of qualitative research with Dioceses, parishes, and other entities in England and Wales and in Ireland, with the following research question: In the initiatives being undertaken by these six ecclesial entities; what is happening, how and why is it happening and to what extent are these initiatives transformative receptions/implementations of Vatican ll according to the ministry-writings of Pope Francis?
+In the initiatives being undertaken by these three ecclesial entities; what is happening, how and why is it happening and to what extent are these initiatives transformative receptions/implementations of Vatican ll according to the ministry-writings of Pope Francis?

 On the premise that we are in the winter of one historically conditioned way of imagining the church, the project explores signs of spring, aiming to reclaim this historical moment as one of hope, by working for a transformed church.